Periodontal Treatment

-Gum disease, or periodontal disease, is a persistent bacterial infection surrounding one tooth or several teeth.
-Nearly 80 percent of the U.S. population has some form of gum disease without even realizing it.
+Gum disease, or periodontal disease, is a common yet often unnoticed bacterial infection affecting the gums and surrounding teeth.
+Surprisingly, nearly 80% of the U.S. population experiences some form of gum disease.

 Schedule Online